BenjaminBurton/Terraform-boilerplate-snippet/README.md

 ## 🛠 VSCode Terraform Snippet (terraform.json)

-The json file is for your snippets, but if you want to use a simple network topology from the example shown in terraform docs [HERE](https://developer.hashicorp.com/terraform/language) then you can find the example in the variables.tf file for your convenience.
+The json file is for your snippets, but if you want to use a simple network topology from the example shown in the terraform docs [HERE](https://developer.hashicorp.com/terraform/language) then you can find that example in the variables.tf file for your convenience.

 ## 🛑 Cleanup